vargovargo/LivableCities/personnel.md

 > Beth is the Assistant Director of Community-based Learning at the Morgridge Center.
 She is directly involved with a new community space in the former Villager Mall in south Madison.
 Programming for the space is still being determined and it is ready for community engagement projects in south Madison.
 Jason and Beth met on December 5.
 Beth works with [Karen Crossley](http://morgridge.wisc.edu/karen-crossley.htm) and [Kathy Cramer](http://experts.news.wisc.edu/experts/155).
 Karen and Kathy will meet with Deb, Jason, and Julie on January 27.

 + [Ted Petith](mailto:tedpetith@gmail.com) - Independent Contractor through City, strong Freiburg connection, involved in 800 E. Wash development
 > Ted is an independent city consultant and he has expertise on green buildings.
-He has led delegations from Madison to Freiberg and fostered that sister city connection.
-He has been important for making other connections around Dane County and is invovled with the Galaxy development 1800 East Washington.
-We've discussed the possibility of space in that buildilng once it is built as well as opportunities for students to study that development.
+He has led delegations from Madison to Freiburg and fostered that sister city connection.
+He has been important for making other connections around Dane County and is involved with the Galaxy development 1800 East Washington.
+We've discussed the possibility of space in that building once it is built as well as opportunities for students to study that development.
 He had talked to Craig Benson on similar opportunities.
-He is very interested in Livable Cities as a way to capitalize Madison's connection to Freiberg and learning from that exchange.
+He is very interested in Livable Cities as a way to capitalize Madison's connection to Freiburg and learning from that exchange.

 + Steve Steinhoff - [Capital Region Sustainable Communities](http://www.capitalregionscrpg.org/) - Director of CARPC ([Capitol Area Regional Planning Commission](http://www.capitalarearpc.org/))
-> Jason and Steve have met on several occassions.
+> Jason and Steve have met on several occasions.
 Jim LaGro works closely with Steve.
 Steven's organization could be an important partner on many Livable Cities projects in Dane Co.

 + Mike Metzger
 > We met Mike at the DMI dinner.
 Julie Snyder and Jason met him on December 3.
 He is the Director of Property Management at [McGrath Property Group](http://www.mcgrathpropertygroup.com/) and is interested in building projects around parking, energy behavior, and more.
 They have a new development on East Washington that could be a potential study site.